 For video productions, screen capture video, video editing, and creating video content for the classroom, call x5943

-2. Compress Your Video - After you finish creating your video, you might need to take your large video file down to a size that can be consumed on the internet by students, staff, and faculty.
-This is helpful if you are uploading a video to Dropbox, Blackboard, Podcast, Streamer, or Tasktream.
+3. Create Your Video File - After you finish editing your video, you might need to take your large video file down to a size that can be consumed on the internet by students, staff or faculty.